katydidknot/qua-foodies/README.md

 ## Execution -

-After installing all packages, run the following commands to start the front-end:
+After installing all packages, run the following command to start the front-end from the CODE directory:
 `npm run start`

+Open a new terminal and navigate to the api folder within the CODE directory.
+Run the following command to start the api server:
+`python3 server.py` (or `python server.py` if using alias for latest version of python)

 The application should start on the following url: http://localhost:3000/